PWA application

 END #wms cluster layer

-The NAME_OF_YOUR_LABELING_COLUMN is a column name which will be used as a label.
-Most common, is the species-name column.
+The NAME_OF_YOUR_LABELING_COLUMN is the column name used as a label.
+The most common is the species-name column.

-The YOUR_PROJECT is the target table name which will used.
-Most commonm is the base project table.
+The YOUR_PROJECT is the target table name which will be used.
+The most common is the base project table.

-MAXSCALEDENOM 100000 means that no features displayed over 1:100.000 zoom level which is generally a good pratcice to prevent overloading your mapserver when it tries to calculates millions of clusters…
+MAXSCALEDENOM 100000 means that no features are displayed over a 1:100.000 zoom level, which is generally a good practice to prevent overloading your mapserver when it tries to calculate millions of clusters…

-The CONNECTION string should be set up properly according to your server.
-If you use a Docker, these settings are most probably good for you, except for the password.
+The CONNECTION string should be configured correctly for your server.
+If you use Docker, these settings are most probably good for you, except for the password.
 Copy and paste the CONNECTION setting from another working layer.

 CONNECTION “host=localhost dbname=gisdata password={xxxxx} user=YOUR_PROJECT_admin options=’–client_encoding=UTF8’”